 The Government has challenged claims that the new Legislative Instrument (LI) on cement pricing is anti-business and will negatively impact manufacturing firms in Ghana.
 Instead, the Government argues that the LI will foster full disclosure and transparency in cement price-setting.

-Professor Alex Doodo, Chairman of the and Director General of the (GSA), discussed this on PM Express Business Edition with host George Wiafe.
+Professor Alex Doodo, Chairman of the Cement Manufacturing Development Committee and Director General of the Ghana Standards Authority (GSA), discussed this on PM Express Business Edition with host George Wiafe.

 “Investors will come to Ghana because the various sectors that they want to operate are better regulated and there is full disclosure on pricing to aid competition,” Professor Doodo asserted.
 He emphasized that requiring cement producers to fully disclose their pricing mechanisms cannot be equated to price control.